 The following are tips our veterinarians have compiled on the most common topics that new owners ask about:

 It is usually necessary and not harmful to routinely deworm puppies.
 Because most puppies will get roundworms from their mothers during nursing or across the placenta during development, they should all be dewormed twice, approximately 3 weeks apart.
 Broad spectrum dewormers are used for routine deworming in puppies as well as adult dogs to prevent the stress of worms on their body.

 All puppies need exercise.
 Puppies do well if they can run freely in a safe, enclosed yard.
 Walking and gentle jogging on leash are also good exercise, as is swimming.
 Playing “fetch” in a fenced area or on a long leash is one way to exercise a dog without having to do much exercise yourself.
 It is fine to let your dog play, in a supervised and safe environment, with other dogs that are close to its same size.

 IMPORTANT NOTE: It is important to keep your puppy away from public parks or areas of grass and dirt where other unknown dogs may have defecated due to the risk of parvovirus.
 Parvovirus is a terrible virus causing vomiting and diarrhea and possibly death.
 The virus can live in the environment for years; however fully vaccinated dogs are immune to it.

-All puppies need to be trained.
 The most effective time to begin training your puppy is NOW.
 Training is best accomplished by attending a class with your puppy.
 Early socialization is CRITICAL.
 This means socialization with humans, dogs, and other animals.
 Look for training clubs, schools, and private trainers for your puppy.